-Students must complete the biology core, the cognate core, and the requirements for one of the emphases listed below.
+Students must complete the biology core, the cognate core, and the requirements for one of the emphases listed on the following page.

-Botany Emphasis-21
+Botany Emphasis-18

 Upper-division biology courses; must include a botany course (BOT prefix) drawn from each of the environmental, morphological, and functional groups of courses listed below.
 In addition, one zoological course (ZOOL prefix) must be included.